-5 SCHOLARS
+5. SCHOLARS

-- 5.1 Scholars are selected in accordance with the Council's Postgraduate Scholarship application and assessment process. - 5.2 Scholars must be full-time students affiliated with an eligible HEI in Ireland and during the Funding Term must exclusively spend all of his/her working time on the Research Project at Masters or PhD education level and Training & Career Development activities, as per the Training & Career Development Plan in Clause 7.6. - 5.3 Scholars must not have applied more than once to the Scheme;
+- 5.1 Scholars are selected in accordance with the Council's Postgraduate Scholarship application and assessment process. - 5.2 Scholars must be full-time students affiliated with an eligible HEI in Ireland and during the Funding Term must exclusively spend all of his/her working time on the Research Project at Masters or PhD education level and Training & Career Development activities, as per the Training & Career Development Plan in Clause 7.6. - 5.3 Scholars must fulfil the following criteria: - 5.3.1 must not be a permanent member of staff in an HEI or in a non-Irish based research body or HEI. - 5.3.2 must not have applied more than once to the Scheme and at the time of application: